landey History, Family Crest & Coats of Arms

 The surname landey was first found in Devon where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the landey family
+Early History of the landey family

 This web page shows only a small excerpt of our landey research.
 Another 82 words (6 lines of text) covering the year 1086 is included under the topic Early landey History in all our PDF Extended History products and printed products wherever possible.